Teaching English in Spain

 It is easier to find a teaching job in Spain as an EU citizen?

 The first thing to say is that you will have a greater range of TEFL job opportunities if you are a UK or Irish passport holder.
 TEFL contracts are easier to come by and of course you will be entitled to the general medical and state benefits.
 You should ensure that you have your EHIC card (this replaced the E111 last year) and you can find out more about health care in Spain through the NHS website Spain page.
 If you are a non-native English language speaker, but have a good command of English and a TEFL qualification, then finding TEFL work is also possible.
 However, you need to be flexible and be prepared to offer something different.
-Consider offering yourself as an English/Other Language teacher, which is what Karen Raffa did after completing her 180 hour Level 2 with business course.
+Consider offering yourself as an English/Other Language teacher, which is what Karen Raffa did after completing her TESOL course with a business English specialisation.
 She is currently in Spain teaching English and German and comments:

 What about teaching English in Spain as a non-EU citizen?